 Cleidocranial dysplasia is a rare disorder that affects the skeletal system.
 The development of the bones and the teeth are affected, although the degree to which they are affected is markedly different in each patient.

-The symptoms can be mild enough to escape detection and diagnosis in some new born babies.
-It may be seen in early childhood in some children and may not show up as a hindrance at all for some adults.
+The symptoms of this condition can be mild enough to escape detection and diagnosis in some newborn babies.
+Moreover, cleidocranial dysplasia may be seen in early childhood in some children and may not show up as a hindrance at all for some adults.

 There is a possibility of a high arched palate or even a cleft palate or cleft lip in a baby suffering from Cleidocranial Dysplasia.

-Other possible complications may include a higher risk for ear infections, sinus infections, upper respiratory tract infections, and even hearing loss due to accumulation of fluid in the middle ear.
+Other possible complications may include a higher risk for ear infections, sinus infections, upper respiratory tract infections, and even hearing loss due to the accumulation of fluid in the middle ear.

-The genetic disorder is caused only if there a mutation of the RUNX2 gene.
-It is a very rare disorder and will affect one in a million people worldwide.
-There have only been a thousand recorded cases in medical literature around the world.
+Cleidocranial Dysplasia is a genetic disorder that is caused only if there a mutation of the RUNX2 gene.
+This is a very rare disorder and is estimated to affect one in a million people worldwide.
+In fact, there have only been about 1,000 recorded cases in medical literature around the world.

-While Cleidocranial Dysplasia is associated with the genetic mutation of the RUNX2 gene in the majority of cases, nearly 30% of the patients suffering from this condition do not have this genetic mutation.
+While cleidocranial dysplasia is associated with the genetic mutation of the RUNX2 gene in the majority of cases, nearly 30% of the patients suffering from this condition do not have this genetic mutation.

 The cause of the disorder is unknown in these cases.
 In fact, many of these individuals do not have a history of the disorder in their families.